hdShang/arxiv-daily/docs/cs-LG/2025-08-06/papers/250804630v1-capulse-detecting-anomalies-by-tuning-in-to-the-causal-rhythms-of-ti.md

 ---
 layout: default
-title: CaPulse: Detecting Anomalies by Tuning in to the Causal Rhythms of Time Series
+title: "CaPulse: Detecting Anomalies by Tuning in to the Causal Rhythms of Time Series"
 ---

 # CaPulse: Detecting Anomalies by Tuning in to the Causal Rhythms of Time Series